FeverC0de/feverc0de.github.io/content/posts/N-Body Shenanigans.md

 TA DA!
 Lovely,  lovely N-body simulation that you can show your friends!
 But wait, there is a catch to this simulation.
 ## Performance of Brute Force Simulation
+I'm going to be testing this SOT simulation on an increasing number of bodies to see how the performance scales.
 ![Image Description](/images/Graph%20of%20Brute%20Force%20Performance.png)
-This brute-force implementation of an N body simulation gets mad when we increase the number of bodies and slows down significantly.
-It takes almost 7 seconds to render a single frame at 7000 bodies, far away from the 200,000 body simulation I promised you.
-Don't get mad yet, we have haven't even reached the tip of the ice berg when it comes to optimizing this simulation.
+This brute-force implementation of an N-body simulation gets mad when we increase the number of bodies and slows down significantly.
+It takes almost 7 seconds to render a single frame at 50000 bodies, far away from the 200,000 body real-time simulation I promised you.
+Don't leave yet!
+We have haven't even reached the tip of the iceberg when it comes to optimizing this simulation.
 The next part of this story will be journey of beautiful spatial partitioning and dopamine inducing N-body interactions.
 Stay tuned!